Chapter 3 : False Impressions

 I’ll say ‘Hufflepuff’ if, inside,

 While ‘Gryffindor’ calls those who are

 So slip me on and do not fear,

 The hall erupted into cheers, and James smiled despite his nerves.
 Uncle Ron had once said that in his opinion the Sorting Hat spent all year sitting on a shelf, perfecting its next song, and James thought it was nice for the old hat to have a moment of triumph like that.

 Professor Longbottom unrolled a piece of parchment and began to read out names.

 The short boy from the little girl’s boat sauntered up to the stool.
 The Sorting Hat had barely touched his head before it yelled ‘Slytherin!’

-, thought James absently.
+No surprise there, thought James absently.
 From further up the line, Sam turned to grin tensely at him.
 His face was ever so slightly green-tinged under his dark skin, and James was sure his friend felt as nervous as he did.

 The dark haired boy was sorted into Ravenclaw and joined that table, smiling smugly.

 The first Gryffindor of the evening.
 James looked up curiously.
 A girl with thousands of freckles and mousy hair made her way over to the cheering table.
 It figured that Gryffindor were the loudest in welcoming new members.
 James could see Victoire giving the Brody girl a friendly smile, which she returned timidly.